denysdovhan/home-assistant-config/README.md

 ### 💦 Water

 - [Close Water Valve when leak is detected](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L2514) – When water leak is detected, close the Water Valve and make a critical announcement.
+- [Keep Water Boiler on](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L2740) – Turn on boiler when it's off, when it should be on
 <!-- end-automations -->

 ## Custom Components